soulspace-org/overarch/doc/design.md

 Q: **Should the different granularities of exports made explicit in the code?**

+   Currently in v0.3.0 all exports are implementing the same export functions.
+   The logic for the granularity of the export is implemented in the specific implementation for the export format.
+There is no distinction between the levels/granularities on which the export is done.

+A:

+Q: **How shall multiple export formats be specified and implemented?**

+   Currently there is a --format command line option and the export multifn dispatches on the value of this option.
+Thus it is currently not possible to export more than one format per execution.

+   It shoud be possible to specify multiple formats on the command line and all of the specified formats should be exported.

 A:

 Q: **What textual views/exports make sense?**

 A: The model should contain information like names and descriptions for most elements, e.g. to render this information in C4 views.
 Even if the description of an element is not rendered in an UML view, the element should be described in the model.
 With consistent desciptions of the model elements and relations, textual representations of the views can be rendered, which describe the elements visible in the view.

    Also text-only views on the model make sense, e.g. a glossary view, which contains the main elements of the model with their names, types and descripions alphabetically sorted by name.
 So the information in the model can be used to create more value than just for the creation of diagrams.

    For the glossary it might be useful to add concepts to the model to describe the parts of the language of the system, which are not directly represented by elements of the architecture.

 Q: **Why EDN as the specification notation?**